Soak City (Kings Island): History

-Soak City originally opened in 1989 as a 12 acre water park under the name WaterWorks featuring 15 water slides, a wave pool, and a lazy river ride called Action River.
+Soak City originally opened in 1989 as a 12 acre water park under the name WaterWorks featuring 15 water slides and a lazy river ride.
 WaterWorks was the first themed area to be added to Kings Island since 1976, bringing the total to seven.
 The cost was roughly $4 million USD.

-The water park was expanded in 1997 to 30 acre.
+The water park was expanded in 1997 to 30 acre adding a wave pool.
 It was renamed in 2004 to Crocodile Dundee's Boomerang Bay, and again in 2007 to Boomerang Bay dropping Crocodile Dundee from the name.
-On September 2, 2011, Kings Island announced that the water park would undergo a $10-million expansion, which would include the renovation of the water park's main entrance, a revamp of the existing Lazy River ride, and the construction of additional amenities.
+On September 2, 2011, Kings Island announced that the water park would undergo a $10-million expansion, which would include the renovation of the water park's main entrance, a revamp of the existing Lazy River ride (to "Action River"), and the construction of additional amenities.
 A second, larger wave pool was also added, and the water park's name was changed to Soak City for the 2012 season.